 How Plan to Eat sorts the Shopping List:

-Rather than spitting out an incomprehensible list of ingredients Plan to Eat will first make sense of the list by sorting it:
+Rather than spitting out an incomprehensible list of ingredients Plan to Eat will first make sense of the list by sorting it.

 - Plan to Eat begins by sorting the store names.
 All of the stores in the Grocery Stores List are put in alphabetical order.
-Items on the grocery list are either assigned to one of these specific stores, or they end up in the Default store until you assign them to a store.
+Items on the grocery list are either assigned to one of these specific stores, or they end up in the Favorite store until you assign them to a different store.

 Learn more about how to use the grocery stores on your list.